dpopchev/linux/README.md

 `~/.bashrc.private` will source `~/.config/dpopchev/bashrc/*` for interactive
 shells and populate environment with user defined functions, aliases and such.

+Do not forget to see whether `bashrc.private` is sourced by `bashrc`.

 ##### role variables

 - `bash_profile_browser`: default browser